nyc-crh/site/content/gallery/chart-of-inmates.md

 - racist segregation
 - racist segregation
 - disability labels
-- policing & the criminal legal system
+- policing and the criminal legal system
 - exclusion from schooling
 questions:
 - What do the categories of people on this pie chart have in common?